Daplixo/Adventure-time/README.md

 ### On November 18th
 -> Tomorrow is my final exam of Computer programming, so today I am going to spend most of my time preparing for it.

+### On November 19th
+-> Gave my final exam if Computer programming today, Could not do much of bash today but might do some at night.

 # Thank you